fedeghe/leonardo/README.md

 ```
 if all are needed is enough to pass '*'.

-Now we can create new elements using the L element.
+Now we can create new `Elements` through L.

 ---
 ## tags

+Every function listed below creates a `Element` instance, and thus benefits the following instance methods: attrs, styles, add, on ,off, clone, trans, rotate, scale, mirrorO, mirrorV and move.
+I will describe all them soon.

 ### <desc>
 ```